-There are currently 1,1 billion people in the world who are blind or visually impaired and at least 1 billion more need on-going access to eye care services.
-However, 90% of vision loss cases are preventable.
+In 2020, over 1,1 billion people in the world who were blind or visually impaired and at least 1 billion more needed on-going access to eye care services.
+However, 90% of vision loss cases are preventable or treatable.

-According to the International Agency for the Prevention of Blindness, 90% of those with a visual impairment live in low- and middle-income countries.
+According to the International Agency for the Prevention of Blindness (AIPB), 90% of those with a visual impairment live in low- and middle-income countries.
 This is due to these countries having limited access to high-quality eye care services (screenings, eyeglasses, treatments, eye surgeries, but also purchase of equipment and training of health professionals).

 In 2050, vision loss is likely to affect 1.7 billion and more than half the global population will certainly need regular access to eye care services to optimize their vision.

 UNICEF, a major international partner

 The Foundation's partners in Burkina Faso

 Thanks to our partnership with Light for the World, we support better access to quality eye care, health care workers are gaining and strengthening their skills and we increase health centers’ capacity by purchasing adequate equipment, for instance.
 The collaborations with Hellen Keller International and Asmae offer blindness prevention care to children respectively in the regions of the Central Plateau and the center of the country.
 With Sightsavers, our ambition is to help eliminate two blinding diseases in the Cascades Region.

 L'OCCITANE subsidiaries' local partners

 Company subsidiaries also play a crucial role in achieving this goal.
 Every year, they are involved in over thirty projects in partnership with charities in the countries where they are based.
 These projects combatting avoidable blindness and historically co-financed both by the subsidiaries and by the L’OCCITANE Foundation are now exclusively financed by the subsidiaries, which thus maintain a privileged relationship with their local partners.

 Finally, to involve consumers in its charitable activity, L’OCCITANE en Provence has brought out a charity product every year since 2000, with profits* going towards combatting avoidable blindness.
-Over 421,896 euros were raised through sales of 2020 and 2021’s charity soap.
+In 2021-2022, over 693,812 euros were raised through sales of solidarity products.